exclusiveabhi/react-redditKeywordSearch/README.md

-# 🚀 Reddit Keyword Search - MERN Stack Application
+# 🚀 Reddit Keyword Search - React.JS Application

 An intuitive and dynamic Reddit search application built with the **React.JS**.
 This app allows users to search specific subreddits for posts containing certain keywords and filter results by date ranges like **Today**, **Yesterday**, or **This Week**.
 Perfect for staying up-to-date with the latest trends and topics on Reddit!